-Woodstock School is delighted to announce the appointment of Dr Craig Cook as Principal Designate.
+Woodstock School is delighted to announce the appointment of Dr Craig Cook as our new Principal.
 Learn more about his journey, life and passion.

 Craig has family connections with Asia which stretch back over five generations.
-His great grandfather was involved with the famous Chefoo School in northern China.
+His great grandmother was involved with the famous Chefoo School in northern China.

 He started his teaching career as a High School Teacher in La Habra, California.

-From 1988-1992 he worked in community development in a Muslim majority area of the southern Philippines, where he learned both Tagalog and the local language.
-From 1992 until 2004 he worked at Faith Academy, Manila, Philippines, first teaching Social Science in the High School, then as High School Principal and, for five years, as Superintendent of the entire school, guiding a team of 130 faculty staff and 700 students in K-12, one third of whom were boarders.
+From 1988-1992 he worked in community development in a Muslim majority area of the southern Philippines, where he learned both Tagalog and the local language, Maguindanao.
+From 1992 until 2004 he worked at Faith Academy, Manila, Philippines, first teaching Humanities in the High School, then as High School Principal and, for five years, as Superintendent of the entire school, guiding a team of 130 faculty staff and 700 students in K-12, one third of whom were boarding students.

 From 2004 until 2012 he was Chair of the Social Sciences and Humanities Departments at Crown College, St. Bonifacius, Minnesota.

 He returned to Asia 2012-2016 to work as Deputy Dean and High School Principal at UPH University and High School, a flagship Christian institution in Jakarta, Indonesia with some 15,000 students at High School and University.

 From 2016-June 2019, Dr Cook was Dean of the School of Education at Simpson University, Redding, California, where he successfully led the school through complex accreditation procedures.